ascend-io/ascend-community/ottos_expeditions/README.md

   In this flow, you'll work with performance data to evaluate guide performance and the success rates of expeditions.
 We'll also work with Otto to update our transformation logic to create a `guide_name` field by combining first and last names.

   We'll be learning about the following concepts:
-  1. How to use Otto, the Ascend AI!
+  1. How to use Otto, your AI assistant!

 ### 2. Involved Files